TSE Digital Center

 Analytics and economics of Big Data

-• Objective: Develop, with the help of mathematicians, optimization techniques, applied econometric tools and game theory concepts to help to handle high-dimensional random phenomena.
-Study data-related issues such as privacy protection, the markets for data, and the impact of data on competition.
+• Objective: With the help of mathematicians, our economists develop optimization techniques, applied econometric tools and game-theory concepts that help us to handle high-dimensional random phenomena.
+We study data-related issues such as privacy protection, data markets, and the impact of data on competition.

 • Program leader: Sébastien Gadat works on applied mathematics involved in machine learning and artificial intelligence, with an emphasis on statistics and stochastic on-line optimization algorithms.